Eyesight is one of our most important senses.

 The answer to this question is very simple – nothing.

-Here at Injury Lawyers, we handle all optician negligence cases on a ‘no win no fee’ basis.
+Here at Injury Lawyers, we handle all optician negligence claims and cases on a ‘no win no fee’ basis.

 We appreciate the profound effect an eye injury can have on your life.
 You may have been unable to work – leading to loss of earnings – or perhaps charged for corrective treatments and mobility aids.
 And as a result, you may be struggling financially.